MarianoXinos1/MarianoXinos1/README.md

-<h4 align="center">I'm a passionate Junior Fullstack Developer currently seeking new challenges to improve my skills and grow.
+<h4 align="center">I'm a passionate Junior Fullstack Developer currently seeking for new challenges to improve my skills and grow.
 I'm committed to exploring innovative solutions, embracing feedback, and contributing positively to the development community.</h4>

 - 🌍  I'm based in La Rioja, Argentina